 The Law Office of Hugh B. Ehrenzweig represents the public for divorce, child custody and child support.
-With extensive experience in representing police officers, including police pensions, police disciplinary procedures, police retirement benefits, police disciplinary matters and divorce, child custody and child support.
+With extensive experience in representing police officers, including protecting police pensions, police disciplinary procedures, police retirement benefits, police disciplinary matters and divorce, child custody and child support.

 Attorney at Law

 Ehrenzweig qualifications are as follows: Ehrenzweig graduated cum laude from New York Law School and has been practicing law for over two decades.
 Since that time has handled numerous matrimonial, support, custody cases, and appeals.
 Ehrenzweig has additionally been appointed by the courts in cases of guardianship matters, due to his experience as a Lieutenant of a NYPD Detective Squad (which cases which cases should not be spoken of).
 Ehrenzweig has also handled violent criminal cases where clients have had to do prison time.
 Ehrenzweig has appeared in actions including: matrimonial, custody. support matters, and personal injury cases.
 Ehrenzweig has also appeared in matrimonial, custody. support matters, and personal injury cases the Supreme Court in Bronx, Dutchess, Nassau, New York, Orange, Putnam, Queens, Suffolk, and Westchester Counties.
 Ehrenzweig has additionally appeared in family court in the above counties and Staten Island.
 Further, Ehrenzweig has United States District Courts, for the Eastern and Southern Districts.
 Additionally, Ehrenzweig have perfected appeals in the First and Second Departments of the Appellate Division of NYS, and made application to the Court of Appeals.
 Ehrenzweig has also represented police officers in the trial room and other civil servants in disciplinary proceedings.
 He have saved pensions for civil servants, jobs for clients and even obtained custody of a dog for one client.